Oahu Travel Guide

 You will fly into Daniel K. Inouye International Airport (HNL) on the southeastern coast, just west of Honolulu.
 From HNL, Waikiki is a 20-minute drive with no traffic or a 30-minute drive to Ko Olina.

 Oahu has three resort areas: Ko Olina, Waikiki, and Turtle Bay Resort on the North Shore.
-If you are staying for a week or longer, we recommend starting in Waikiki and then tryng another part of the island.
+If you are staying for a week or longer, we recommend starting in Waikiki and then trying another part of the island.

 Check out our article below to choose the best area to stay per your vacation plans.